 How do you like your pork chops cooked?
 Grilled, crispy-cheese coated, pan-fried, or roasted?
 In the last decade, the USDA guidelines for the internal doneness temperature of pork has changed, leading to a bit of confusion on what temperature is safe for cooked pork.

-Regardless of your preferred method, all chops have the same final temperature destination.
-Once you know it by heart, you’ll be able to cook juicy pork chops with confidence no matter the cooking method.
+Regardless of your preferred method, all chops should be cooked to 145°F. Once you know it by heart, you’ll be able to cook juicy pork chops with confidence no matter the cooking method.

-Before 2010, USDA guidelines urged home cooks to cook all pork products all the way through, leaving them free from any potentially harmful bacteria but also pretty dry and tough.
+Before 2010, USDA guidelines urged home cooks to cook all pork products all the way through, which left the resulting pork free from any potentially harmful bacteria but also pretty dry and tough.
 Modern home cooks know that 145°F is the sweet spot of doneness and tender, juicy perfection.